 McKinsey’s research on individual uncertainty during AI adoption shows this clearly: people aren’t resisting AI.
 They’re experiencing disorientation.
 They want to use it.
 They know it matters.
 But without clarity on their role in an AI-powered organization, anxiety wins.

-The real solution starts with clarity, not tools.
+The real solution starts with clarity, not tools

 You can’t fix organizational disorientation by buying more tools.
 You fix it by creating coherence.
 And coherence doesn’t come from a memo.
 It comes from showing people, tangibly and personally, how AI augments their work, not replaces it.